 - After making an initial assessment, the next step is to discuss the case with a psychiatrist and, if it is required, request a domiciliary visit by an approved psychiatrist.

-- If the psychiatrist feels that a patient needs admission to hospital but informal admission is not appropriate, an AMHP or NR should be contacted to make arrangements for a formal 'application' to be made.
+- If the psychiatrist feels that a patient needs admission to hospital but informal admission is not appropriate, an AMHP or Nearest Relative (NR) should be contacted to make arrangements for a formal 'application' to be made.

 - Detention of a patient for treatment of a mental health disorder requires a formal 'application' by either the NR or, preferably, the AMHP.
 It is now very rare for an NR to be the applicant and it is generally acknowledged that an AMHP should fulfil this role in order to avoid any familial conflict, or potential conflicts of interest.